-- Postings must include the name of the sponsoring organization, as well as comply and respect Washington College policy and the Honor Code.
+- Postings must include the name of the sponsoring organization, as well as comply with and respect Washington College policy and the Honor Code.

 - The original flyer must be approved and stamped in the Office of Student Engagement before copies are made.